dimiro1/faas-go/CONTRIBUTING.md

 # Contributing

-Thanks for want to contribute to FaaS-Go!
+Thanks for want to contribute to Lunar!
 We value any type of contribution, whether it's reporting bugs, suggesting features, or submitting code changes.

 ## Roadmap